SamuelGailliot/simpleproject/README.md

 *This is the change that I am making and it is in italics*

-: you can include bulleted lists
+eou can include bulleted lists
+- One
+- Two
+- Three
+_ Four